uhop/dynamodb-toolkit/README.md

 # Versions

+- 2.0.0 *Minor API change, better support for paths, support for `AWS.DynamoDB.DocumentClient`, and so on.*
 - 1.16.0 *Switched conversion to `AWS.DynamoDB.Convert`, added `getPath()` and `setPath()` utilities.*
 - 1.15.1 *Added `seq()` for sequential asynchronous operations.*
 - 1.15.0 *Updated API to work with "db-raw" objects from a database.*